Standardization of Health Insurance Plan

 - Coverage for developmental ailments and learning difficulties, for example, dyslexia

-- Standardisation of free-look period across all plans, payment of penal interest if claim payment is delayed, clauses of portability and migration, grievance redressal and renewal
+- Standardization of free-look period across all plans, payment of penal interest if claim payment is delayed, clauses of portability and migration, grievance redressal and renewal

 - Complete disclosure of information by the insurance company

-- A standardised proportionate deductible clause in case of room rent limit
+- A standardized proportionate deductible clause in case of room rent limit

 - Coverage for telemedicine

-All these standardisations have made health insurance plans more exhaustive in their scope of coverage.
+All these standardizations have made health insurance plans more exhaustive in their scope of coverage.

 Reasons for the increase in premium

-With these standardisations, health insurance premiums have undergone a change and have increased for many policyholders.
+With these standardization’s, health insurance premiums have undergone a change and have increased for many policyholders.
 Following are some of the reasons for such an increase –

 As insurance plans are offering a wider scope of coverage, the premiums for the policies have increased.
 If you buy a modern-day health plan or port to one, you would have to pay an additional premium for availing of a comprehensive scope of coverage where modern and robotic treatments and telemedicine are also covered.

 Due to standardizations, health insurance plans have become more inclusive in their coverage.
 So, as new and advanced policies are being designed to include the standardisations mandated by the IRDAI, insurance companies face a higher probability of claims.
 So, to make the plans financially feasible and profitable, health insurers have to increase the premium rates.

 How does it impact you?

 As a customer, your premium outgo would increase as premiums are hiked across policies.
 However, you are also getting the benefit of wider coverage from the health plan.
 In fact, the scope of coverage far outweighs the marginal increase in premium that has been observed.